vsiegel/thoughttree/README.md

 # thoughttree
 Interact with large language models in alternative ways.

+## Why?

+#### Work with alternative branches of conversation
+   - Your conversation can branch in two or more at any time
+   - Avoid having irrelevant information context
+   - Easily make a new turn in the conversation, without giving up the old
+   - No need to delete something interesting
+   - A model has more answers if you ask it again

+#### Know your cost
+   - Your quota may be limited
+   - The cost in tokens or money may be low - but

+#### Edit your history
+   - Edit the history
+   - Remove what is not important

+#### Have the tools you need
+   - Safe the code blocks with a generated file name
+   - Run the code
+   - Render the content, like LaTex or SVG
+   - Open applications like CSV
+   - see below under "Features"

+#### [Note: This is only partially implemented.
+See [ This software is not released](https://github.com/vsiegel/thoughttree/discussions/73) ]

 A user interface for GPT-4 and ChatGPT, that supports the common way of chatting with the model, message by message in a linear way.
 But above that, it supports a whole new perspective: Branch the conversation for less related topics.
 And work with this conversation as something that is easy to change, instead of seeing it as the static history  of a session.

-#### [Note: This is only partially implemented.
-See [ This software is not released](https://github.com/vsiegel/thoughttree/discussions/73) ]

 Prompts and linear chats are a powerful method.
 But there is not only one way a conversation can develop.
 Work in multiple timelines, without deleting what happened before.